alam-ora/oracle-pgx/provision-environment/content_cs.md

 ## Introduction

-The lab environment for this workshop will be hosted in Oracle Cloud Infrastructure, and you will access it from a local machine.
-To minimize the steps and automate the provisioning process, you will execute a set of pre-built Terraform scripts from **Oracle Cloud Infrastructure (OCI) Cloud Shell**.
+The lab environment for this workshop will be hosted in Oracle Cloud Infrastructure.
+To minimize the provisioning steps and automate the process, you will execute a set of pre-built Terraform scripts from **Oracle Cloud Infrastructure (OCI) Cloud Shell**.

 >[Terraform](https://www.terraform.io) is a tool that allows you to programmatically manage, version, and provision IT infrastructure using "infrastructure as code".
 Terraform uses a declarative syntax to describe resources within your infrastructure and then persist it in configuration files that can be shared, reviewed, edited, versioned, preserved, and reused.